-You can take this approach if you can’t find any other option, but don’t expect and good hit rate.
+You can take this approach if you can’t find any other option, but don’t expect a good response rate.

 These are all different ideas that make you memorable.
-Whatever you decide to do, make it creative, make it speak to the VC, and make it an accurate reflection of your business and principals.
+Whatever you decide to do, make your pitch creative, make it speak to the VC, and make it an accurate reflection of your business and principles.

 4. Be Professional

-This is common sense and somehow many pitches are unprofessional.
-Going in with a huge Ego is not going to convince a VC that you’re great.
+This is common sense, yet somehow, many pitches are unprofessional.
+Going in with a huge ego is not going to convince a VC that you’re great.
 The business is what they care about, and someone who is hotheaded is generally a poor investment.

 At the same time, try to avoid being nervous and awkward.
 These can make you seem unsure about your business.
 You are there to sell the firm on your model and ideas, and even if you really believe it’s going to work, stumbling over your words will make it seem like you don’t.

-Treat this like you would a meeting within your own staff and you’ll come across in a great way.
-You should come across as confident, strong, determined, but also open to suggestions and feedback.
+Treat this like you would a meeting with your own staff and you’ll come across in a great way.
+You should come across as confident, strong, and determined, but also open to suggestions and feedback.

 5. Pitch something unique to each investor, not a generic pitch.

 Speak to the investor specifically.
 This is where all the research comes into play.
-Let’s say you see several articles and videos where the investor talks about how they like to be heavily involved with each company where they invest.
+Let’s say you see several articles and videos in which the investor mentions that they like to be heavily involved with each company in which they invest.
 Assuming this is a positive fit for you, be sure to cater to this point throughout the pitch.
 Let the investor know that you are the ideal candidate for the way they like to work.

 VCs will drop clues as you meet with them about the things that matter most.
 Pay attention to these and be sure to address every point of concern they mention in a strong and honest way.

-Growing your business through Venture Capital may seem daunting at first and for many founders is not their favorite activity.
-However, securing funding at the key point is often necessary to fully realize your dream and make the business a real success.
+Growing your business through venture capital may seem daunting at first.
+However, securing funding at this key point is often necessary to fully realize your dream and make your business a true success.